Davies joins NFT boom with Binance-hosted digital art collection | Goal.com

 Antoine Griezmann, Gerard Pique and Rio Ferdinand are among the top backers of Sorare, a digital football card marketplace that has grown exponentially over the past year.

-Goal spoke exclusively to industry sources for a breakdown on the future of NFTs and the beautiful game.
+Goal spoke exclusively to industry sources for a breakdown on the future of NFTs and football.